aws-samples/cfn101-workshop/content/advanced/modules/create-example/index.md

 You will have noticed that template has 2 parameters; `VpcCidr` and `NameTag`.
 These will be available when consuming the module so that users can use a standard deployment but still have the ability to tailor it to their use case.

 Now that you have the `YAML` file complete you are ready to submit this as a Module to the CloudFormation registry.
+The command below registers the module in the default region; if you wish to specify a region, append the `--region` option to the command, for example `--region us-east-2`.

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 cfn submit